 - Stock the bathrooms with extra toilet paper, clean towels, and toiletries.

 The Day Before:

-- Wipe down the bathroom and kitchen counters.
+- Wipe down the bathroom and kitchen counters, then disinfect them.
 Clear off any clutter that may have collected there over the past week.

 - Empty the trash cans, focusing on those in the kitchen and bathrooms.